What is an Outdoor-Access Cat?

 Cost of On-Site Services

 On-site services packages are highly customized and an estimate will be provided upon submission of a Lost Pet Form.
-Just to give you a rough idea, a typical lost cat search would start at $530 if you are located in the local service area.
-This estimate includes a lost cat consultation and 2-hour on-site search, but does not include any equipment rental.
-Equipment rental is an additional $20 to $50 each for different traps and cameras.
+Just to give you a rough idea, a typical lost cat search would start at $460 if you are located in the local service area.
+This estimate includes a lost cat consultation and 2-hour on-site search, but does not include any trap or camera rental or on-going phone/email support.
+Equipment set-up is an additional $30 to $75 for each trap/camera and includes one week of rental.

 Rental of equipment requires signing an agreement that you will replace the cost of the equipment if it is lost, stolen or damaged.
 A deposit for the (full or partial) replacement cost of rental equipment may be required at the time of rental and is not included in the above estimate.
 This will be refunded minus any outstanding rental fees or replacement costs of lost/stolen/damaged equipment.
 You are responsible for any fees incurred in returning equipment whether you choose to mail equipment or pay for on-site pick up.
 The full Equipment Rental Terms and Conditions are available within the Services Agreement.

 For people that do not have the time and/or ability, I am also able to distribute flyers or put up posters.
 This service generally requires purchase of a lost cat consultation and is only available in the local service area.
 The cost is $40/hour plus the actual cost of printing posters and/or flyers and travel to the location.

 See the On-Site Services page for the most up to date service area.

 Scheduling On-Site Assistance